 Israel and the Palestinian territories are located in an active earthquake zone.
 Flash floods can occur in the Judean Hills and Negev desert in winter months (November to March).

-Sand and dust storms occur during the warmer months.
+Sand and dust storms occur during the warmer months, as do bushfires.

 For further information, see our severe weather page.
 If a natural disaster occurs, follow the advice of local authorities.